czlree/lotus/documentation/en/api-v0-methods-miner.md

 Response: `{}`

+### DagstoreInvertedIndexSize
+DagstoreInvertedIndexSize returns the size of the inverted index.

+Perms: admin

+Inputs: `null`

+Response: `9`

 ### DagstoreListShards
 DagstoreListShards returns information about all shards known to the DAG store.
 Only available on nodes running the markets subsystem.